-- Ensuring that every child feels valued for what they bring to our school community;
+- Ensure that every child feels valued for what they bring to our school community;

-- Identifying and overcoming potential barriers to learning and assessment;
+- Identify and overcome potential barriers to learning and assessment;

-- Responding sensitively and appropriately to diverse learning needs;
+- Respond sensitively and appropriately to diverse learning needs;

-- Setting challenging, aspirational learning targets for all children.
+- Set challenging, aspirational learning targets for all children;

-- We aim to meet the needs of individual pupils through highly effective teaching, learning and feedback;
+- Meet the needs of individual pupils through highly effective teaching, learning and feedback;

-- We develop effective partnerships with pupils, parents/carers, specialist staff both within school and externally as well as with the Local Authority to ensure we can effectively meet a broad range of needs;
+- Develop effective partnerships with pupils, parents/carers, specialist staff both within school and externally as well as with the Local Authority to ensure we can effectively meet a broad range of needs;

-- We undertake rigorous systems to monitor pupil progress, aid academic and personal achievement and remove barriers to learning and use self-evaluation and reflection in order to develop and improve our ability to meet the needs of all pupils, including those with SEND.
+- Undertake rigorous systems to monitor pupil progress, aid academic and personal achievement and remove barriers to learning and use self-evaluation and reflection in order to develop and improve our ability to meet the needs of all pupils, including those with SEND.